 Lenders like to have negative covenants to bond issues so that the borrower operates at a certain level of risk and thus ensures that the lender’s money is safe.
 If the borrower violates negative covenants it is considered as a “technical default”.
 Although, the borrower might be paying interest and principal payments but violating negative covenants may lower its credit rating.

 Employment contracts have non-compete and non-disclosure agreements in general.
 Employees are restricted from disclosing any information they have during their employment and to compete with their employer.
 The employer tries to secure his interests as he had invested time and money on employees by giving them initial training, skills, and experience.
 The employee might have access to some information maybe trade secrets, proprietary information or such other data or information which may affect the employer.
 Thus, by signing a non-disclosure agreement the employer legally ensures that such information is not passed to the competitor.

-Negative Covenants are the restrictive covenants which restrict one party to take on some operations or work in a financially prudent way so to safeguard the interests of the other party.
+Negative Covenants are the restrictive covenants that restrict one party to take on some operations or work in a financially prudent way so to safeguard the interests of the other party.
 These are found in most of the agreements.
-The agreements could be a merger or acquisition, employee contracts, bond indentures etc. It though mentioned in agreements but face enforcement problem.
+The agreements could be a merger or acquisition, employee contracts, bond indentures etc. It though mentioned in agreements but face enforcement problems.
 If negative covenants are violated or breached it may take a long time to be settled by the court of law.
-Further, it will be costly for both the parties given that the damage as already is done.
+Further, it will be costly for both parties given that the damage as already is done.